This is all the random stuff that spills out of my mind ...

 When will I do it by?

-My journey is this: "I am procrastinating about finishing my new product because it means more work once it's released.
-The solution is to continue training up my new editor so she can take some of the workload off me and I will start this week."
+My journey is this: "I am procrastinating about reshooting these videos because they're good enough really.
+The solution is to include the reshoot when a client comes over later and just get them done."
 See how the four stages are all mentioned?
 Simple hey?

-I worked through this with a good friend of mine late last week and I've given myself the weekend off to let it settle in and see what my unconscious mind thinks of the solution.
-So far it seems Ok with it (I'm no longer pissed off with myself!) and I will put my plan into action as of Monday.
+I worked through this with a good friend of mine late last week and gave myself the weekend off to let it settle in and see what my unconscious mind thinks of the solution.
+So far it seems Ok with it (I'm no longer pissed off with myself!) and I will put my plan into action this afternoon.